 What is a pre-qualification?

 This is the process of determining whether a customer has the credit, cash and income to meet the qualification requirements set by the lender on a requested loan.
 A pre-qualification is subject to verification of the information provided by the applicant.
-Only after the information is verified, the appraisal is completed, and the title work is reviewed will an approval be issued.
+A pre-qualification is typically given to a prospective buyer who is looking to purchase a home.
+This way the sellers know they can afford to buy.

 What is a Reverse Mortgage?